Booligoosh/codetheweb.blog/learn/html.md

 # Tutorials
 I make a new tutorial at least once a week.
 Over time, this list will grow.
 Once I have finished doing HTML, I will move on to [CSS][css].
 1. [HTML syntax][html-syntax]
+2. [The structure of an HTML document][structure-of-an-html-document]

 [welcome]: /2017/09/29/welcome/
 [how-to-learn-web-development]: /2017/10/04/how-to-learn-web-development/
 [how-the-internet-works]: /2017/10/05/how-the-internet-works/
 [web-development-on-your-computer]: /2017/10/06/web-development-on-your-computer/
 [html-syntax]: /2017/10/06/html-syntax/
+[structure-of-an-html-document]: /2017/10/07/structure-of-an-html-document/

 [css]: /learn/css